The Graduate School

 Section 5: Mail Vote

 In the absence of a quorum, members present may record their votes and request a mail vote of members not in attendance.
-The time of reply shall be limited to 7 days.
-Upon receipt, mail votes shall be tallied and the majority of votes will determine actions of UGC except in the case of amending the bylaws which requires a two thirds vote of all the votes cast.
+The time of reply shall be limited to 5 days.
+Upon receipt, mail votes shall be tallied and the majority of votes will determine actions of UGC.

 Section 6: Agenda and Minutes